2018 SAG Awards: Stars React to Their Nominations

 Big Little Lies' Nicole Kidman also shared her excitement over her nomination for Outstanding Performance by a Female Actor in a TV Movie or Limited Series.

 In addition, Sterling K. Brown posted a video message thanking the Screen Actors Guild for the nomination.
-However, he was adorable interrupted by his son.
+However, he was adorably interrupted by his son.

 To see these celebrity responses and more, check out the following gallery.